AaronTian-stack/ifh-public/README.md

 # IFH-Public
 This is a WIP platformer made in the LibGDX (Java) framework.
-This project is being moved/rebuilt in the Monogame (C#) framework.
+This project is being completely rebuilt in the Monogame (C#) framework.
 ## Notable Features
 * AABB Rectangle Collision
 * Player controller with crouching, climbing, flying.
 State based animation